 It’s still one of my go-to affirmations when I meditate.
 I love how I feel after repeating it for several minutes.
 It completely changes my mindset and therefore my energy.

 Feel free to borrow my favorite or create one of your own.

-#2 List 5 things everyday
+#2 List 5 things daily or weekly